SEL-Columbia/dokomoforms/docs/api.md

 The server will always return a JSON object as a response.

-On error, the server will respond with the correct HTTP response code.
+On error, the server will respond with the corresponding HTTP response code.

 ## Surveys

 ### List surveys

-Method: `GET`

-URL: `/surveys`
+`GET /surveys`

 Response:
 ```